xADDBx/RandomThings/README.md

 # Building
 * Clone the repository.
 * Open the solution with Visual Studio.
 * Make sure the Nuggets are installed as expected.
-This should automatically happen but in case of problems see the packages.config file for information concerning what packages and which versions are used.
+This should automatically happen.
 * To ensure portability I use a system variable $(MagicalMixturePath) for references and the build script.
 If you want to build the project yourself you either:
   * Add the variable yourself.
     * Go to Properties > Environment Variables (or just search for variables and pick the option that appears)